Seven Worlds, One Planet

-Seven Worlds, One Planet is a documentary series from the BBC Natural History Unit.
-The seven-part series, in which each episode focuses on one continent, debuted on 27 October 2019 and is narrated and presented by naturalist Sir David Attenborough.
+Seven Worlds, One Planet is a television documentary series co-produced by the BBC Studios Natural History Unit, BBC America, ZDF, France Télévisions, Tencent Penguin Pictures and CCTV-9.
+The seven-part series, in which each episode focuses on one continent, premiered on BBC One on 27 October 2019 and is narrated and presented by naturalist Sir David Attenborough.
 Over 1,500 people worked on the series, which was filmed over 1,794 days, with 92 shoots across 41 countries.

 Music

 Sia, Chris Braide and Hans Zimmer collaborated on the song "Out There" for the series.
 The original television soundtrack titled "Seven Worlds One Planet Suite" was made by Zimmer and Jacob Shea, while Shea wrote the series' score.